MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/exception-processing.md

 ### <a name="parameters"></a>Parametreler

 *exception_object_pointer*<br/>
-Öğesinden `CException`türetilen bir özel durum nesnesine işaret eder.
+`CException`türetilen bir özel durum nesnesine işaret eder.

 ### <a name="remarks"></a>Açıklamalar